 The use of rodenticides, pesticides, herbicides, and other chemicals and poisons toxic to wildlife outside the proposed building envelopes could have a significant negative impact on raptor and carnivore populations within and beyond the project area.
 Rodents, including mice, kangaroo rats, woodrats, moles, and gophers provide the prey base on which these predators depend.
-Household and commercially-available rodenticides can kill non-target species as well as rodents Individually and cumulatively, these potential impacts could significantly impact wildlife populations within the project area as well as far beyond the boundaries of the project area.
+Household and commercially-available rodenticides can kill non-target species as well as rodents

+Section 9.4 Individually and cumulatively, these potential impacts could significantly impact wildlife populations within the project area as well as far beyond the boundaries of the project area.
 These impacts can be feasibly mitigated by implementing a resident and public education program in conjunction with the Open Space Management Plan proposed with the project.
 The potential for the Alternative 1 to cause wildlife mortality is considered significant, but feasibly mitigated (Class II).
 Mitigation measure Bio-9 addresses this issue.

 Impact Bio-19: Grazing Pressure.
 The proposed building envelopes for most parcels are large enough to include livestock rearing areas and livestock may graze on lands outside the building envelopes.
-Cumulative livestock densities over the project area post-occupancy may significantly exceed pre-project grazing densities and the carrying capacity of the environment, and could result in potentially significant impacts to soil stability, riparian habitats, and other receptors of sedimentation, native grasslands, special-status plants, seasonal wetlands in grasslands, as well as the ability of these grazing lands to support native wildlife populations.
+Cumulative livestock Livestock densities over the project area post-occupancy would likely be somewhat reduced compared to existing conditions.
+However, the proposed ACEs and PACEs are intended to maintain the agricultural productivity, including grazing uses, of the site post-occupancy, may significantly exceed pre-project grazing densities and the carrying capacity of the environment, and Uncontrolled grazing has been known to could result in potentially significant impacts to soil stability, riparian habitats, and other receptors of sedimentation, native grasslands, special-status plants, seasonal wetlands in grasslands, as well as the ability of these grazing lands to support native wildlife populations.
 The project includes a uniform agricultural management service, which will have control over all agricultural activities within the development.
 This component of the project will avoid the potential for overgrazing.
-The Alternative 1's potential impacts due to grazing pressure are considered to be less than significant (Class III).
+Because the proposed project would not increase the intensity of grazing within the project area, The Alternative 1's potential impacts due to grazing pressure are considered to be less than significant (Class III).